 You’ll have to play with them for the first few days.
 (Model how you want them to play when you are busy.
 Are they allowed to get the craft stuff out?
 What do they do with toys when they are finished?)

-How Much Screen Time is OK?
+Then How Much Screen Time is OK?

-So what’s the limit?
 The American Association of Pediatrics recommends no more than 2 hours a day for children older than 2, and no screen time for children under 2.
 (This does not include facetime with family).

 Your child will be much better off observing how you act and talk, exploring the world around them, and being active.

 Through more physical activities, your child will learn perseverance, curiosity, problem-solving, empathy, courage to try new things, and natural academics.
-Kids will naturally want to count, want to know what letters they are seeing and what they say, cause and effect, and so much more.
+Children will naturally want to count, want to know what letters they are seeing and what they say, cause and effect, and so much more.
 Not to mention fine motor skills, gross motor skills, confidence, and imagination!

 What’s on the screen matters, too!

 Have you seen Daniel Tiger?
 There is a lesson with every show.
-Daniel Tiger has helped us through separation anxiety, trying new foods, our kitty’s death, and when we brought baby brother home, just to name a few.
+Daniel Tiger has helped us through separation anxiety, trying new foods, our kitty’s death, and when we brought a baby home, just to name a few.

-He’s learning creativity, problem-solving, and perseverance…not to mention how to occupy himself for hours!
+It’s always crazy but I know my child is learning creativity, problem-solving, and perseverance…not to mention how to occupy himself for hours!
 Although I get a little tired of trying to avoid being hit with a ping-pong ball, I love watching him try to figure out how to make the trick-shot he is attempting, and learning perseverance and creativity.

-Will raising screen-free kids put them behind?
+Will raising screen-free children put them behind?

 Limits on screen time = HUGE benefits!